Chilliwack/visual_studio_code_demo/README.md

 1. Install Visual Studio Code (https://code.visualstudio.com/)
 2. Add the following four key extensions (Code Runner 0.9.16, Python, and R, markdownlint).
-    * Do this by clicking on the four box icon on the left side bar.
+    * Do this by clicking on the four box icon on the left sidebar.
     * Search for the extensions by name and install
 3. Ensure you have a python >= 3.6e environment available.